 “If you’ve thought of Perla as nothing but a bassist, you’ll appreciate his work on piano and synthesizer, where he displays considerable flair for balladic interpretation.”
 (Lois Moody, The Citizen)

 In 1964 at age 24, while enrolled at Berklee School of Music as a piano major, Gene was inspired by Charlie Haden and switched his focus to the upright bass.
-Within a year he joined the Los Muchachos, a Boston-based Latin orchestra and continued with them eventually becoming the leader.
-During this time he also began to play the electric bass.
+In less than a year he joined the Los Muchachos, a Boston-based Latin orchestra and continued with them eventually becoming the leader.
+During this time, he also began to play the electric bass.

 With saxophonist Steve Grossman and drummer/percussionist Don Alias, Stone Alliance was born.
-This group traveled to three continents and recorded seven albums.
-Today, Perla exercises his bass talents as a private instructor at Lehigh University as well as playing various gigs.
+This group traveled to three continents and recorded ten albums.
+Today, Perla exercises his bass talents as a private instructor at New School University as well as playing various gigs.

-Select titles are being nationally distributed and promoted by the Allegro Corporation.
-P.M. and Plug have also re-released its product in both the CD and MP3 formats and can be purchased online at the PM Store.
-The company also offers lead sheets on selected titles and is currently working on multiple DVD projects featuring its artists.
+P.M. and Plug titles are internationally distributed and promoted as LPs, CDs, and MP3s formats and are available online at the PM Store.
+The company also offers lead sheets and multiple DVD projects featuring its artists.

 P.M. holds its place as one of the great independent jazz labels and continues its pursuit of creating valuable music.